Electronic Performance Support System (EPSS) vs LMS

-It is essential to create a great employee experience in order to motivate staff to create a great customer experience.
+It is essential to create a Check out our latest webinars in order to motivate staff to create a great customer experience.
 And training has become one of the key factors in creating a pleasant employee experience that boosts performance and reduces employee turnover..

 On top of variety, key elements of a successful modern training plan must be:

 Relevant training is training that revolves around clear objectives whose learning outcomes reflect the daily needs of each individual employee.
 Such a plan needs to be customized and employees must be in control of the content they consume.

 The experience needs to be delivered just-in-time across different platforms and systems so that employees can access information anytime, anywhere, using any sort of interface.

 Employees need to feel motivated and supported by their training activities while immediately seeing results.